Frequently Asked Questions

 Action: Displace S from d4 → d5, mutate S → +S

-The soldier gains enhanced state (+) upon crossing the river.
+The soldier gains enhanced Piece State (+) upon crossing the river.

 | Level | What it checks | Example violation |